inspr/core-legacy/docs/pubsub.md

         └── 06.app.yaml
 ```

-Keep in mind Slack an Discord are only examples.
+Keep in mind Slack and Discord are only examples.

 Deployment:
 You have to apply every YAML we created for dApps, Channels, Type and Kafka by running the following commands (be sure to have the latest version of [Inspr CLI](cli_install.md) installed):